 First of all, many pieces of content can be used in multiple ways: in writing, through graphics, via video, and/or in a podcast.
 Once you’ve created all those wonderful pieces of content, share them multiple times on your social channels.

 Vary the information you include in your posts so as not to become boring.
 For example, you can include a statistic from a blog post the first time and a quote from the article the second time.
+Maybe start off with a checklist and then offer a longer eBook as a follow-up.

 Reduce your creation effort by reusing content in several ways.
 For instance: